LinkdropHQ/qr-code-styling/README.md

 ## Create helper to load image
-This code should be outside of worker.
-It is needed to generate an image with Image class and define actual size of logo to be placed in the center of QR.
+This code should be used outside of worker.
+It is needed to generate an image with Image class and define actual size of logo in the center of future QR-code

 ```tsx
 // load-image.tsx